arkency/posts/posts/2014-06-29-create-run-and-manage-your-background-processes.md

 ## How to use it?

+[In properly set up production environment there is no ruby version manager](http://blog.arkency.com/2012/11/one-app-one-user-one-ruby/).
+Using **one ruby per user** makes your script extremely easy to run and there's no need to provide any special configuration here.

+Unfortunately, there are still some environments, which use `rvm` or `rbenv` so, to make this article comprehensive, we need to show how to configure at least one of them.

-Assuming that you are using `rvm` for managing rubies, you'll need to create [wrapper](https://rvm.io/integration/init-d) for ruby executable to be accessible from `my_program.conf`.
+Let's choose `rvm` for managing rubies.
+You'll need to create [wrapper](https://rvm.io/integration/init-d) for ruby executable to be accessible from `my_program.conf`.

 According to [rvm website](https://rvm.io/rubies/alias) it can be done via simple command: